-- A) This report is organized into three sections:

-- B) In Section 1: 60 Day Notification of DHS Overpayments to Health Plans the Health Plan shall provide a list of any instances of excess capitation DHS paid to the Health Plan identified within the past 60 days.
+- A) This report is organized into three sections: - B) In Section 1: 60 Day Notification of DHS Overpayments to Health Plans the Health Plan shall provide a list of any instances of excess capitation DHS paid to the Health Plan identified within the past 60 days.
+The Health Plan may also report any instances of potential underpayment in capitation in this Section.
 Where the Cause of Excess Capitation is identified as "Member Duplicated", the Health Plan shall provide each member record on the 834 enrollment file identifying that member.
-For each instance of excess capitation the Health Plan shall provide the following information:

-- 1. Date Reporting

-- 2. Health Plan Name

-- 3. Date of Discovery

-- 4. Member HAWI ID

-- 5. Member Last Name

-- 6. Member First Name

-- 7. Member Date of Birth

-- 8. Cause of Excess Capitation

-- 9. If Other Cause of Excess Capitation, specify

-- 10. Rate Code

-- 11. Earliest Date of Excess Capitation

-- 12. Notes

-- C) In Section 2: Health Plan Overpayments to Providers
+The Health Plan shall refer to OPR\MLDF\DataFormat for additional information on the fields reported in Section 1. - C) In Section 2: Health Plan Overpayments to Providers